rylanlee/RGI-Gridded/README.md

-# A new global gridded glacier dataset based on the Randolph Glacier Inventory version 6.0
+# "A new global gridded glacier dataset based on the Randolph Glacier Inventory version 6.0" submitted to Journal of Glaciology